-The Information Commissioner’s Office (ICO) intention to fine British Airways £183 million for personal data breaches of its customers will be of enormous concern to those that are in charge of cyber security.
-Even before the dust had settled on the British Airways story, the news came that the ICO had also issued a similar notice of its intention to fine Marriot International more than £99 million for personal data breaches.
+GDPR breach fines a reality – The Information Commissioner’s Office (ICO) intention to fine British Airways £183 million for personal data breaches of it’s customers will be of enormous concern to those that are in charge of cyber security.
+Even before the dust had settled on the British Airways story, the news came that the ICO had also issued a similar notice of its intention to serve heavy GDPR breach fines to Marriot International of more than £99 million for personal data breaches.

 More than an inconvenience

 In the British Airways case, personal details of 500,000 customers were harvested when they were diverted to a fake website.
 The leaked details included; log in information, payment card details, travel booking details and names.
-While British Airways maintains that its customers suffered no actual losses resulting from the data breach, the clear message from the ICO is that negligent loss of personal data is punishable with or without financial loss to the data subjects.
+While British Airways maintains that its customers suffered no actual losses resulting from the GDPR breach fine, the clear message from the ICO is that negligent loss of personal data is punishable with or without financial loss to the data subjects.
 ICO’s Commissioner Elizabeth Denham stated;

 “People’s personal data is just that – personal.
 When an organisation fails to protect it from loss, damage or theft, it is more than an inconvenience.
 That’s why the law is clear – when you are entrusted with personal data you must look after it.
 Those that don’t, will face scrutiny from my office to check that they have taken appropriate steps to protect fundamental privacy rights.”